gslab-econ/gslab_make/README.md

 say, a `sudo` command.

-Alternatively, one may install the local version of gslab_make by running (from the root of the repository)
+Alternatively, one may install the local version of `gslab_make` by running (from the root of the repository)

 ```
 pip install .
 ```

-We do not reccommend that these packages be installed by executing
+We do not recommend that these packages be installed by executing
 ```bash
 python setup.py install
 ```
-This method of installation uses egg files rather than Wheels, which can cause conflicts with previous versions of `gslab_tools`.
+This method of installation uses egg files rather than wheels, which can cause conflicts with previous versions of `gslab_tools`.
 If this method of installation is executed, some files need to be removed from the directory with a `clean` argument. `clean` removes `/build`,`/dist`, and `GSLab_Tools_Lite.egg-info`, which are built upon installation.
 This argument can be called by executing

 ```bash
 python setup.py clean